teolandon/samsara/README.md

 present, then the usage message will be displayed and no arguments will be echoed.
 Invalid flags also interrupt the program and print the usage statement.

+## Hooks
+It's highly recommended that git hooks are installed for this repo to automate testing and keep commits clean and correct.
+Refer to the HOOKS.md file in the **hooks/** directory.

 # Changelog

 ## Assignment 01 - 2018-01-30